captain-nimo/SampleFormAutomation/README.md

     2. To install SeleniumLibrary, use 'pip install robotframework-seleniumlibrary' command.
     3. Download latest Chrome Driver from 'https://chromedriver.chromium.org/' and add the directory into your OS PATH.

+  ## Development IDE and Plugins

+    1. I've used PyCharm as the development IDE, and used Intellibot plugins ('https://github.com/lte2000/intellibot').

   ## Running the tests

-    To run the test, first go to the project location (i.e. 'PracticeFormWithRobot') using the command line, then run a test using 'robot' command.
+    To run the test, first go to the project location (i.e. 'practice_form_automation') using the command line, then run a test using 'robot' command.
 Some commands to run the existing tests are folling.

   #### Run all the test files: